shakeel-faiz/FF/003/dbms.md

 - **Relational DBMS (RDBMS)**: These DBMS deals with [relational databases][6].
 They organize the data in the form of tables and their relationships.
 Prominent RDBMS are MySQL, PostgreSQL and Oracle.

 - **NoSQL DBMS**: NoSQL stands for "Not Only SQL".
-NoSQL DBMS deals non-tabular data.
+[NoSQL][10] DBMS deals non-tabular data.
 These DBMS are more flexible in handling large volumes of unstructured data, like MongoDB and Cassandra.

 - **Hierarchical and Network DBMS**: Such DBMS store data in tree-like or graph structures.